Blog

 • Personality

-An excellent, readable font can make your resume look more eye-popping, catching the eye of a hiring manager and showing the bold, professional tone you are trying to give off.
+A readable font can make your resume more eye-catching, grabbing the attention of a hiring manager and highlighting the tone you are trying to give off.

 Too often, experienced professionals find that their resumes are getting overlooked because of the fonts used.
 That is why it is essential to choose the right font for your resume.